Documentation for infix

 Please note that

-:= is a compile time construct.
+:= is a compile time operator.
 As such it can not be referred to at runtime and thus can't be used as an argument to metaoperators.